Pepito468/YTDownloader/README.md

 # YTDownloader
-YT Downloader written in python
+YT Downloader written in python using the yt-dlp library.

 ## Flags:
 * -oa (--onlyaudio): download only the audio